-Sapna Srivastava, Ph.D., 51, has served as a member of our board of directors since July 2021.
+Sapna Srivastava, Ph.D., 52, has served as a member of our board of directors since July 2021.
 Dr. Srivastava has over 20 years of experience as a senior executive in the biopharmaceutical industry.
 She most recently served as the interim Chief Financial Officer at eGenesis Bio, a private pharmaceutical company, from April 2021 until October 2021.
 From September 2017 to January 2019, Dr. Srivastava served as the Chief Financial and Strategy Officer at Abide Therapeutics, Inc., a private biopharmaceutical company that was acquired by H. Lundbeck A/S in 2019.
-From April 2015 to December 2016, Dr. Srivastava served as the Chief Financial and Strategy Officer at Intellia Therapeutics, Inc., a genome editing company.
+From April 2015 to December 2016, Dr. Srivastava served as the Chief Financial and Strategy Officer at Intellia Therapeutics, Inc., a gene editing company.
 Previously, for nearly 15 years, Dr. Srivastava was a senior biotechnology analyst at Goldman Sachs, an investment banking company, Morgan Stanley, an investment banking company, and ThinkEquity Partners, LLC, an investment banking firm.
 She began her career as a research associate at JP Morgan, an investment banking company.
-SQZ Biotechnologies Company, a biotechnology company, Social Capital Suvretta Holdings Corp.
-II, a blank check company, Aura Biosciences, a private biotechnology company, and Asclepix Therapeutics, Inc., a private biotechnology company.
-Dr. Srivastava received her B.Sc. from St. Xavier's College, University of Bombay and her Ph.D. from New York University School of Medicine.
+Dr. Srivastava currently serves on the boards of directors of SQZ Biotechnologies Company, Talaris Therapeutics, Inc., Aura Biosciences, Inc., Social Capital Suvretta Holdings Corp.
+II, and Innoviva, Inc. Dr. Srivastava received her B.Sc. from St. Xavier's College, University of Bombay and her Ph.D. from New York University School of Medicine.